SIS code: MB100P05

 Light, particulary fluorescence, microscopy offers live-cell compatibility and flexibility in labelling by specific molecular probes.
 In this way, insight into the function of cells at their native state can be obtained.
-Electron microscopy, on the other hand, provides unmatched spatial resolution.
+Electron microscopy, on the hand, provides unmatched spatial resolution.
 Correlative light and electron microscopy (CLEM) combines the unique information from both techniques in a single image.During the course you will try hands-on a complete CLEM workflow from sample preparation to image processing.
-The hands-on sessions will be conducted using the state-of-the-art equipment available at IMCF, including high end fluorescence confocal microscopes and a scanning electron microscope (SEM) with focused ion beam (FIB) milling and transmission electron microscope (TEM).
+The hands-on sessions will be conducted using the state-of-the-art equipment available at IMCF, including high end fluorescence confocal microscopes, scanning electron microscope (SEM) focused ion beam (FIB) milling and transmission electron microscope (TEM).